artica/website/_posts/blog/2013-11-07-fm-stream-tech-report.markdown

 The front panel has three different LEDs, one for 220V power indicator, the other for the battery charger indicator and one for the battery power indicator.
 The power unit also has two buzzer sounds, one to warn when there is no AC power and the other to indicate a shutdown signal was sent.
 When the voltage of the battery goes below a certain limit, power is cut off to all the modules.

 The Raspberry Pi that handles the broadcast is always connected to the network, sharing values from the power unit.
-The broadcast is made using <a href="http://www.icecast.org/">icecast</a> software.
+The broadcast is made using [icecast][9] software.

 The first slot is always the icecast and monitoring module.
-In the backpanel each slot has an RJ45 connection to a 24 port Gigabit TP-Link switch, the switch is then connected to a wireless TP-Link router configured with <a href="http://www.dd-wrt.com">DD-WRT</a>.
+In the backpanel each slot has an RJ45 connection to a 24 port Gigabit TP-Link switch, the switch is then connected to a wireless TP-Link router configured with [DD-WRT][12].
 The switch operates on 220V.
 However the router operates on 12V, same as the radio signal amplifier, these two only shutdown when the Arduino power module decides to shut them down.

 ![](/assets/images/2013-11-07-fm-stream-tech-report-7.jpg)